awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.md

 # Sources for AWS SCT<a name="CHAP_Source"></a>

 AWS Schema Conversion Tool \(AWS SCT\) can convert schemas from the following source databases and data warehouses to a target database or data warehouse\.
-For information about permissions, connections, and what AWS SCT can convert for use with the target database or data warehouse, see details in the topics listed following\.
+For information about permissions, connections, and what AWS SCT can convert for use with the target database or data warehouse, see the details in the following topics\.

 **Encryption information**
 [Encrypting Amazon RDS connections](CHAP_Source.Encrypt.RDS.md)